 - If HMRC investigates the company it could be a major issue if the company hasn’t got the correct wording to allow differential dividends

-For a small fee of £15.00 + vat per company we will complete a full company Health Check and produce a Report.
+For a small fee of £35.00 + vat per company, we will complete a full company health check and produce a report.